For All Seasons and Reasons

 "Why buy two sets of tires when I can get along with one?"

-That's a reasonable question to ask as the weather starts to warm up.
-Deciding between all-season and dedicated summer or winter tires is more difficult in areas with milder temperatures and occasional snow.
+That's a reasonable question to ask as the weather starts to cool down.
+Deciding between all-season and dedicated summer or winter tires is more difficult in areas with milder temperatures and occasional snow, such as [CityStateShort].

 A better question to ask is: "What level of performance do I need from my tires for safety and confidence on the road?"